Dowlais

-Dowlais (/cy/) is a village and community of the county borough of Merthyr Tydfil, in Wales.
-The name is derived from the Welsh du meaning 'black' and glais meaning 'stream'.
-Dowlais is notable within Wales and Britain for its historic association with ironworking; once employing, through the Dowlais Iron Company, over 7,000 people, the works being at one stage the largest in the world.
+Dowlais (/cy/) is a village in the north-east of Merthyr Tydfil County Borough in South East Wales.
+The name is derived from the Welsh words du (= "black") and glais (= "stream").
+Dowlais is notable within Wales and within Great Britain as a whole, for its historic association with ironworking; once employing, through the Dowlais Iron Company, over 7,000 people, the works being at one stage the largest in the world.

 Governance

 Dowlais was originally part of the parish of Merthyr Tydfil.
-In 1872 the population was 15,590.
+In 1872 its population was 15,590.

-Dowlais was an electoral ward to Mid Glamorgan County Council from 1973 to 1996.

-At the 2011 census the electoral ward had a population of 6,926, The population of the Community was 4,270 at the 2011 census following the exclusion of Pant.
-Since 1996 Dowlais has been a ward to Merthyr Tydfil County Borough Council.
+From 1973 to 1996 Dowlais was an electoral ward in Mid Glamorgan County Council.
+Since 1996 it has been a ward in the Merthyr Tydfil County Borough, which includes the two communities of Dowlais and Pantyscallog.
+At the 2011 census the ward had a population of 6,926.
 In 2003 Dowlais was represented by an independent councillor, John Pritchard, who was also Mayor of Merthyr Tydfil.